 The Break Statement in Python is a loop control statement that terminates the normal execution of a sequence of statements in a loop and passes it to the next statement after the current loop exits.
 This can be used in many loops – for, while and all kinds of nested loop.

 This is a guide to Break Statement in Python.
-Here we have discuss basic concept, how break statement in python works in a program along with flow diagram and examples respectively.
+Here we have discuss a basic concept, how to break statement in python works in a program along with flow diagram and examples, respectively.
 You can also go through our other suggested articles to learn more –